The Inaugural Miguel A. Blanco International Prize for Early Career Work in Charge Density

 - A cover letter of at most 3 pages, explaining the significance of the nominee’s research in the context of this award, and the contribution of the nominee to work that was co-authored with others.
 The innovation and potential impact of the work should be clearly indicated, and the potential of the nominee to becoming a leading scholar should be addressed.

 - A CV of the nominee with a full list of publications.

 - Three sample publications that represent the best work by the candidate.

-- Whether this is a self-nomination or a nomination by others, at least two additional letters of support from recognized scientists in the field are required up to a maximum of four letters to be sent directly to the email below.
-It is the responsibility of the nominator to ensure that the whole package including the letters of support are received by the deadline.
+- It is the responsibility of the nominator to ensure that the whole package including the letters of support are received by the deadline (15 May 2018).